What is 5G? Answers to your questions about 5G technology

 How does 5G technology work?

 To benefit from the advantages of 5G networks, you will need a 5G phone.
 However, if you have a 4G phone that you are happy with, you don’t need to rush out to replace it.
-4G phones will still work on a 5G network – they will simply continue to operate at their current speed rather than the faster 5G speed.
+4G phones still work on 5G networks – they will simply continue to operate at their current speed rather than the faster 5G speed.
+5G is regarded as being 10 times faster than 4G.

 If you are planning to buy a new smartphone, the chances are already good that it will have 5G on board.
+One thing to keep in mind is that 5G does take more battery power than 4G.
+You might find yourself noticeably having to charge your phone more frequently.
+You might also see a 5G UC icon on your phone.
+The UC stands for ultra capacity, and it indicated that the phone is connected to mid-bands or mmWave.
 5G phones are becoming increasingly mainstream, with almost all new smartphones priced above $300 offering 5G.
 When looking for a new phone specifically to take advantage of 5G, the main factor is probably which mobile carrier you use.
 Different service providers are taking different approaches to 5G, with some offering better coverage at different frequencies within the 5G range.
-So it is still worth confirming that your selected phone model covers all three – low-band, mid-band and mmWave – although this should become less of an issue in the future as the technology and coverage becomes more widespread.
+So, it is still worth confirming that your selected phone model covers all three – low-band, mid-band and mmWave – although this has become less of an issue than before as the technology and coverage has become more widespread.

 Is 5G dangerous?